- M.S. in Commerce 2016 (Finance), University of Virginia

 What makes the job great

 I like that every day of my job is different and not predictable, so it's not long hours sitting at my "pod" (Capital One's version of a cubicle), doing the same thing over and over.
-I've loved having the opportunity to be on various committees, and I truly feel that my opinion as a first-year associate is highly valued.
+I've loved having the opportunity to be on various committees, and I truly feel that my opinion is highly valued.

 Advice for those interested in finance